cockroachdb/docs/v22.1/security-reference/transport-layer-security.md

 ### Communication between nodes

-Connections between CockroachDB nodes, and from SQL clients and web consoles are always mutually TLS authenticated, meaning that both client and server must each have their own key pair.
+Connections between CockroachDB nodes are always mutually TLS authenticated.
+Each node must have at least one TLS key pair, as described in the following.

 #### CockroachDB Cloud